 Even small temperature fluctuations can negatively impact the stability of these drugs.
 Excess heat can cause a biologic to lose its ability to bind to its target, while freezing may cause ice crystals to form, damaging the drug’s molecular structure.
 Robust temperature control systems help prevent these issues and preserve the safety and efficacy of the product.
 If temperature integrity is compromised at any point, the drug can become ineffective, posing a significant risk to patients.

-The cold and ultracold supply chain is typically divided into three categories, or “types”—refrigerated, frozen, and cryogenic—each designed to protect drugs at different temperature ranges, as described below.
+The cold and ultracold supply chain is typically divided into three categories—refrigerated, frozen, and cryogenic—each designed to protect drugs at different temperature ranges, as described below:

 • Refrigerated: Many drugs, such as vaccines and monoclonal antibodies, need to stay between 2°C and 8°C (36°F to 46°F) to maintain their efficacy.
 Any temperature fluctuation outside this range could cause issues.